 Constraints

-Zuspec provides a SystemVerilog/PSS-style constraint framework for declarative specification of constraints on random variables.
+Zuspec provides a comprehensive SystemVerilog/PSS-style constraint framework for declarative specification of constraints on random variables.
 Constraints are declared using decorated methods and parsed from Python AST without runtime execution.

 Key Features: